 A month or so ago, I went to readings by four authors at an outdoor café.
 Besides the fun of listening and chatting with writers in attendance, I was intrigued by a question the emcee asked of each before they shared a recent work: if you could visit anyplace in a book that you've read, where would that be, and why?

 One author talked about wanting to visit the France that a famous writer, Hemingway I believe, described at the start of a famous work.
-I realized I didn't have such a place in my lexicon, and wanted to do so as part of feeling more a part of the literary community I began stepping into in my thirties, when I switched to a writing career.
+That helped me realize I didn't have such a place in my lexicon, and wanted to work toward that as part of feeling more a part of the literary community I began stepping into in my thirties as a developing writer.

 In other words, practicing the fundamentals is partly about grounding yourself in the spirit of being a writer.
 Of making writing a central part of your life.
 As Maya Angelou once said, "I make writing as much a part of my life as eating or listening to music."
 Your inspirational moments may come from hearing an author discuss her most recent work, visiting exhibits about writing craft, listening to literary podcasts, or from other outlets.